-The Arques School is celebrating its 20th anniversary.
-In April of 1996 we taught our first classes in traditional wooden boat building.
-The curriculum of the Arques School is largely based on the late Haldon Chase’s teachings.
+The Arques School’s curriculum was in large measure inspired by the late Haldon Chase’s teachings.
 Hal admired the superb aesthetics of 19th and early 20th century American wooden sailing and rowing boats.
 A champion of sustainability in the 1970’s, Hal taught the use of suitable locally growing trees for building traditional boats.

 Bob Darr: I met Hal Chase in 1973 when I lived in Bolinas.
 I walked by him one day carrying my infant daughter in a sling.
 Hal was working on a Tancook Whaler he was building at his place on the Bolinas Mesa.
 From a distance I had noticed that there were no bumps in the curves of the hull planking.
 “No butt blocks!”
 I cried out just as Hal’s head disappeared below the hatch.
 He immediately reappeared smiling and invited me to join him for coffee.